bn22/warmup-android/SUBMISSION.md

 ##### Did you receive help from any other sources (classmates, etc)?
 If so, please list who (be specific!). #####
 > I got some help from Raymond Duong, Chau Ngo and Ivy Wong while working on this homework assignment.
-I also got help from Slack
+I also got help from Slack through the equals method.

 ##### Did you encounter any problems in this assignment we should warn students about in the future?
 How can we make the assignment better? #####